every path starts here,

 what if we have a vacation planned during the season?

 We understand families have commitments.
-Please communicate your schedule with your coach at the start of the season.
-We ask that you aim for 75% attendance overall and prioritize soccer during our Fall season.
+Please communicate your schedule in our tryout form and with your coach at the start of the season.
+We ask that you aim for 75% attendance overall and prioritize soccer during our Summer and Fall season.

 what happens if my child doesn't make a team at tryouts?

 Players not selected for teams will be notified via email and may be placed on a waiting list if spots become available.
-Eclipse also offers seasonal development programs (Summer, Fall, Winter and Spring) open to all community players.
+Eclipse also offers the Eclipse Development program in Summer & Fall, as well as seasonal programs (Winter and Spring) open to all community players.

 can my child switch teams mid-season? can I be placed on a team with carpool/friends?